signl4/docs/integrations/halopsa/halopsa.md

 #### Integration Runbook

 In the new integration runbook you configure the events that should close the alert, for example add an event "Ticket Updated" with the criteria "Status | Is equal to | Closed".
 This will close a previously opened alert if the ticket goes in to status Closed.

+### Handling Tickets from your Mobile

+When you have received the SIGNL4 alert about a new HaloPSA ticket you can click the link to the ticket.
+This will automatically bring you to the HaloPSA ticket in web portal.
+You can also see and manage your tickets direktly from within the Halo ITSM, PSA, CRM app.

 That is is.
 An alert in SIGNL4 might look like this.